knewplay/book-programming-essential/toolset/tools.md

 Think of committing in Git as creating a checkpoint in a video game.
 It's a saved state that you can always return to later if needed.

 > Remember that committing does more than bookmark your progress.
-Every commit carries a message, showing the 'why' behind the changes.
+Every commit carries the author's name, the date, and a message explaining the 'why' behind the changes.

 As you work on your code, you'll find yourself staging and committing changes regularly.
 This process results in a series of snapshots, each representing a specific stage of your project.
 If we were to visualize these snapshots, they would form a timeline where each snapshot links back to the one before it.
 This timeline preserves the chronological order of your changes and helps you see the project's entire history at a glance.